SuvadeepMukherjee/Backend-Interview-Notes/express/middleware.md

 ### Q1: What is middleware in Express.js ?

+**Answer**:The following are the salient features of middleware:

-**Answer**:a middleware in express.js is a function that handles HTTP requests .It can modify the request or end the request-response cycle
+- function that *handles HTTP requests*
+- *can modify the request or end the request-response cycle*

 ### Q2:  Implement an application level middleware in Express.js that logs to the console "Midlleware executed"